Unhoused: forward and backward we go, again

 • Money will have to be found to pay for the expenses of this housing, depending on whether it is private property, if staff are needed, and needs for construction, maintenance, services and programs.
 Fortunately, there should be significant funds coming from Alameda County’s Measure W, which is mostly devoted to homeless services.
 That money should be available early in 2026.

-• The City government, the unhoused community, and all other stakeholders will need to be clearly aligned on what rules and processes will govern the housing sites.
-The dignity of all people—which is central to human rights—and full accessibility must be guaranteed.
+• The dignity of all people—which is central to human rights—and full accessibility must be guaranteed.
 For the alternative housing program to succeed, the unhoused and their advocates need to be fully engaged in its design.

 Home Together Fund – Our Priorities